John-Alex07/John-Alex07/README.md

 ## Hi there, I'm John Alexander 👋

-### I'm a Student, a Machine Leaning Enthusiast, and a Consistent Learner!!
+### I'm a Final Year Engineering Student, a Machine Leaning Enthusiast, and a Consistent Learner!!

 - 🧠 Brainstorming ways to save the world through code.
 - 🎵 I love listening to music!